 Please do not come to Trinity House for any reason.
 If you have entered the College premises in the last 14 days and are now presenting with symptoms, please follow our notification policy below.

 Most events of the College and associated with the College have been cancelled for the rest of the year.
 The exception is the Annual Lecture on August 24 with Dr Peter Orr which will proceed in a mode to be determined.
 If you have any questions, please contact us at email@example.com or 08 9228 9067.
 We look forward to a time in the future when Trinity can once again host events where people come for fellowship, learning, and inspiration.

 We asking all members of the Trinity community to refrain from visiting Trinity.

 There is new signage around the building encouraging heightened personal hygiene and social distancing.
 We are asking everyone who enters the building to abide by these guidelines.

-Our staff will be enacting heightened procedures around cleanliness of common areas, surfaces, and wet areas.
+Our staff have enacted heightened procedures around cleanliness of common areas, surfaces, and wet areas.
 This includes twice-daily (at a minimum) sanitization.

 Trinity@Night and Trinity in Town

-If you have any queries about the Certificate in Christian Studies program, please feel free to contact Kelly at firstname.lastname@example.org or 9228 9067.
+The model of how Terms 3 & 4 of Trinity@Night will proceed is still being worked out and we will have an announcement soon.
+If you have any queries about this one day unit, or the situation generally with the Certificate in Christian Studies program, please feel free to contact Kelly at firstname.lastname@example.org or 9228 9067.